BusKetZz/STM32/style_guide.md

 ```

-#### PUBLIC STRUCTURES
+#### Public structures

 "Public" structure means, that the structure is declared inside given module
-header file and you can define structure object outside this module.
+header file and you can define structure object of this type in any other

-**Example**: you want to declare a public structure inside
+module.

-temperature_sensor.h file.
+**Example**: declare a public structure inside temperature_sensor.h file.

 ```c
 typedef struct temperature_sensor_settings {